 How the Per-Condition Deductible Works

-Trupanion's deductible is charged per condition, not per year: you meet it once for each new illness or injury, and it never resets as long as your coverage stays continuously active.
+The direct Trupanion product reviewed charges its deductible per condition, not per year: you meet it once for each new illness or injury, and it never resets as long as your coverage stays continuously active.
 That single design choice is the biggest reason Trupanion can be a bargain for one pet and a poor deal for another, and it's the part most reviews skate past.

 You choose a deductible from $0 to $1,000.
 With an ordinary annual deductible, the meter resets every policy year.
-With Trupanion, once you've paid the deductible for, say, allergies, you never pay it again for allergies for the rest of your pet's life.
+On that direct-product design, once you have paid the deductible for, say, allergies, you do not pay that condition deductible again while coverage remains continuously active.

 Where it saves you money

 Say your dog develops two chronic conditions — allergies and diabetes — on a $250 deductible, over eight years of treatment.
-With Trupanion you pay $250 once for each: $500 total.
+Under the illustrated direct-product design, you pay $250 once for each: $500 total.
 A carrier with a $250 annual deductible would charge it every year: $250 × 8 = $2,000.
 That's roughly $1,500 less over your pet's life, and the gap only widens the longer a lifelong condition is treated (Trupanion's own worked example).

 Where it costs you more